History Book Group

+We meet at the Needham History Center at 12:00 pm – so feel free to bring your lunch!
+We read a wide range of books in history, biography, and current issues – see the past lists for a better idea.
+Fiction is also welcome, as long as the history is good.
 You are also invited to bring some suggestions for future books.
-We meet at the Needham History Center at 1pm to read a wide range of books in history, biography, and current issues – see the past lists for a better idea.
-Fiction is also welcome, as long as the history is good.
 Contact us for more information or questions.

-June 27 – TBD – In past years this has been a group outing/field trip.
+June 25 – TBD – In past years this has been a group outing/field trip